Relaxation breakdown and resonant tunneling in ultrastrong-coupling cavity QED: Conclusion

 \section{Conclusion}

-In conclusion, we studied the relaxation properties of a simple (but paradigmatic) cavity QED setup in the ultrastrong coupling regime where the cavity is provided by an LC resonant circuit and the matter is given by an asymmetric double-well dipole inside the capacitor of the LC circuit.
-By considering the LC circuit coupled to an Ohmic transmission line we introduced current dissipations for the cavity, while considering the coupling to radiating modes we introduced dissipations for the dipole.
-In this way the system is provided with two among the simplest and most intuitive relaxation channels.
-After having defined the basic framework, we derived a thermalizing master equation, valid at arbitrary light-matter coupling strengths and arbitrary dipole asymmetry.
-From the Liouvillian gap we obtained the longest relaxation rate of the system, that we can also consider its thermalization rate.
+In conclusion, we studied the relaxation properties of a simple (but paradigmatic) cavity QED setup in the ultrastrong coupling regime described by the asymmetric quantum Rabi model.
+Here the Bosonic cavity mode is provided by an LC resonant circuit while the two-level atom is given by an asymmetric dipole inside the capacitor of the LC circuit.
+We introduce dissipation by considering the cavity coupled to a Ohmic transmission line, while the dipole dissipates into radiating modes with super-Ohmic spectral density.
+The system's dynamics is thus described by a thermalizing master equation, valid at arbitrary light-matter coupling strengths and arbitrary dipole asymmetry.
+From the Liouvillian gap we obtained the longest relaxation rate of the system, that we can also consider its asymptotic thermalization rate.
 From this quantity emerges clearly that the effect of the USC is to slow-down the system's thermalization by an exponential suppression of the Liouvillian gap.
 However, for special values of the dipole asymmetry the standard relaxation is restored and the system can thermalize accordingly to its bare relaxation rates.

-In order to get more insights on this behaviour of the Liouvillian gap, we employed a generalized rotating-wave approximation (gRWA) \cite{Irish_PhysRevLett.99.173601}, valid in the so-called polaron frame.
-Within this approximation we showed that is possible to diagonalize the asymmetric Rabi model, obtaining analytical expressions for its spectrum and eigenstates, valid in the USC regime.

-Specifically it emerges that in the polaron frame the eigenstates are given by a polaronic multi-photon version of the usual Jaynes-Cummings dressed states.
-Within this simple picture we were able to compute the relaxation rates in the USC regime analytically, explicitly showing the exponential slow-down of thermalization due to an effective suppression of the dipole tunnelling dynamics, while the cavity, remaining effectively uncoupled from the dipole, can still efficiently relax.
+To understand this behaviour of the Liouvillian gap and to link it to the physical observables of the system, we employed a generalized rotating-wave approximation (gRWA) \cite{Irish_PhysRevLett.99.173601}, valid in the so-called polaron frame.
+Within this approximation we showed that is possible to analytically diagonalize the asymmetric Rabi model, even in the USC regime, where the eigenstates are given by a polaronic multi-photon version of the usual Jaynes-Cummings dressed states.
+In this way, we were able to compute the relaxation rates in the USC regime analytically, explicitly showing the exponential slow-down of thermalization due to an effective suppression of the dipole tunnelling dynamics, while the cavity, remaining effectively uncoupled from the dipole, can still efficiently relax.